CMPUT301W15T14/ExpenseExpress/README.md

 After that you would just go listview.set(adapter); like normal.

-If you name your getter methods in the model class match TextViews inside the row layout, it will set those TextViews according to the getter methods in the model class.
-For example, if getName() returns a String, the TextView with id R.id.name will have that String set to it.
+If the model class's getter method names match TextViews inside the row layout, it will set those TextViews according to the getter methods in the model class.
+For example, if getName() returns a String, the TextView with id R.id.name will have that String set to it. (note lower case n in the R.id, so it matches the object field).

 If there is no TextView with a matching name then it's ok, and if there is no getter that matches a certain TextView's R.id then it's ignored too.

 I don't think we can use it in the final product since on principle, it's slower than writing a custom adapter (since it uses reflection to write the adapter for you), and in practice, it uses some methods from a WTFPL repository (in the import statement) so I don't know if we'd be allowed to use it.